 Dead stock, isn't that one of those Marvel superheroes?

 Close, but no. Dead stock is an issue that many an inventory control manager or order management specialist finds themself faced with.
 It takes up warehouse space, loses value, and interferes with a business's ability to make money.
 It's an important skill when developing an inventory manager salary and job description, too.

-So, what exactly is dead stock and how do you deal with it?
+So, what exactly is dead stock, what is the deadstock meaning, and how do you deal with it?

 Dead Stock Meaning: What Is Dead Stock?

 Dead Stock Definition

 Dead stock is any unsold inventory that sits in storage for a long period of time.
 These goods are not expected to be sold in the near future.
 They were not ordered with the intention of storing them for a long time, as in the case of safety stock.
 This makes dead stock a drain on warehouse resources.

 Dead stock continues to depreciate in value and may eventually expire or become obsolete and have to be written off as a loss.

 Example of Dead Stock

 Dead stock is not the same as inventory with a long life cycle.
 It was never intended to sit for as long as it has.
-It is likely the result of overbuying, inaccurate demand forecasting, or poor sales strategies.
+It is likely the result of overbuying, inaccurate demand planning, or poor sales strategies.

 To help clear things up, here's a brief example of dead stock: